neilpatel121/homebridge-skyq-tvremote/README.md

 # Homebridge Sky Q Tv Accessory

-The first TV Accessory for SKY Q, ability to use control centre remote for a Sky Q box and adds it to the Home app as a Set Top Box
+Accessory for SKY Q which adds it to the Home app as a Set-Top Box with the ability to use the Control Centre remote functionality.

 ## Installation